University of Georgia

 Natural Resources Law

-Peter A. Appel joined the University of Georgia School of Law faculty in 1997 and teaches in the areas of property, natural resources law and environmental law.
+Peter A. Appel joined the Georgia Law faculty in 1997 and teaches in the areas of environmental law, natural resources law and property.
 In 2011, he was named the Alex W. Smith Professor of Law.

-Appel’s research spans three primary areas: the use of law to promote sustainable commerce, wilderness preservation and the courts, and more traditional doctrinal scholarship in environmental and natural resources law.
-His work has appeared in the Harvard Environmental Law Review, the Stanford Environmental Law Journal (forthcoming 2010), the Boston College Environmental Affairs Review, the Minnesota Law Review, the Washington University Law Quarterly and the Encyclopedia of the Supreme Court of the United States (Macmillan Reference, 2008).
-In addition to these articles focusing on the environmental and natural resources areas, Appel has addressed more traditional topics in property law such as the role of the entailment in Jane Austen’s Pride and Prejudice (Georgia Journal of International and Comparative Law, 2013), the rule against perpetuities (Journal of Legal Education, 2004), Roman law and its relation to American civil procedure (Georgia Journal of International and Comparative Law, 2002).
+Appel’s research spans three primary areas: the use of law to promote sustainable commerce, wilderness preservation and the courts, and more traditional doctrinal scholarship in environmental and natural resources law and property.
+His work has appeared in the Harvard Environmental Law Review, the Stanford Environmental Law Journal, the Boston College Environmental Affairs Review, the Minnesota Law Review, the Washington University Law Quarterly and the Encyclopedia of the Supreme Court of the United States (Macmillan Reference, 2008).
+In addition to these articles focusing on the environmental and natural resources areas, Appel has addressed more traditional topics in property law such as the role of the entailment in Jane Austen’s Pride and Prejudice (Georgia Journal of International and Comparative Law, 2013), the rule against perpetuities (Journal of Legal Education, 2004) and Roman law and its relation to American civil procedure (Georgia Journal of International and Comparative Law, 2002).

-In addition to his teaching at UGA, Appel has also served as an instructor to senior members of federal agencies.
-He has been invited to train federal wilderness managers at the Arthur Carhart National Wilderness Training Center, a facility in Missoula, Mont., run jointly by all federal agencies responsible for wilderness management – both in person and by webinar.
+In addition to teaching at UGA, Appel has served as an instructor to senior members of federal agencies.
+He has trained federal wilderness managers at the Arthur Carhart National Wilderness Training Center – a facility in Missoula, Mont., run jointly by all federal agencies responsible for wilderness management – both in person and by webinar.
 He also taught environmental laws and regulations to employees of the United States Army Corps of Engineers.

 Appel developed a practical understanding of environmental issues through his six years of service as an attorney with the Environment and Natural Resources Division of the U.S. Department of Justice.
-Prior to holding that position, he clerked for Chief Judge Gilbert S. Merritt of the U.S. Court of Appeals for the 6th Circuit.
+Prior to holding that position, he served as a judicial clerk for Chief Judge Gilbert S. Merritt of the U.S. Court of Appeals for the 6th Circuit.